jurra/rockin-webapp/Breakdown.md

 DEV NOTES

+URGENT:

 TASKS:
-- List all the acceptance criteria for the project including the postgresql database backend
+- Fix the available core section number based on the last section number, for example: starting from 0 then 0 should 1 should be the minimum available number If a first corecatcher is entered following the first core then the available number should be 3
+- Registered by field should be automatically filled with the user that is logged in
 - Change the project so that it works with postgresql
 - Install `django-crispy-forms` to apply bootstrap to the forms templates
-- Make unit tests that test the model and relationships
+- List all the acceptance criteria for the project including the postgresql database backend

+STORY: User management
+    TASKS:
-- [ ] Setup properly gitpython which is not working at the moment.
-For now we do the submodules manually
+        - [ ] Setup django authentication

+STORY: Admin and users with rights should be able to read data directly from the database
+    AC: Access should be provided so that people can explore data with python
+    AC: Access should be provided so that people can explore data with an SQL client like pgadming for example.

 STORY: Navigation of Rockin webapp
     AC: List of wells should be presented in the home page
     AC: List of cores should be presented in the home page
     AC: Global well selected to introduce cores should be presented
     AC: Search by date, depth, etc... ???

 STORY: Relate data entry to user
     AC: User should be registered by sys admin